-- i) Compliance Report means a report I file with the Court regarding compliance by Servicer with the Servicing Standards, and the First Compliance Report filed under the Judgment was for the calendar quarter reporting periods ended September 30, 2014 and December 31, 2014, the Second Compliance Report was for the calendar quarter reporting periods ended March 31, 2015 and June 30, 2015, and this Report, which is the Third Compliance Report, is for the calendar quarter reporting periods ended September 30, 2015 and December 31, 2015; - ii) Compliance Review means a compliance review conducted by the IRG as required by Paragraph C.7 of Exhibit D; - iii) Corrective Action Plan or CAP means a plan prepared and implemented pursuant to Paragraph E.3 of Exhibit D as the result of a Potential Violation; - iv) Court means the United States District Court for the District of Columbia; - v) Cure Period means the Test Period following satisfactory completion of a CAP, or if a CAP's completion is during a Test Period, the remaining part of that Test Period, as described in Paragraph E.3 of Exhibit D; - vi) Enforcement Terms means the terms and conditions of the Judgment in Exhibit D; - vii) Exhibit or Exhibits means any one or more of the exhibits to the Judgment; - viii) Global CAP means the Global Letter-Dating Corrective Action Plan referred to in Section VI of this Compliance Report; - ix) Internal Review Group or IRG means an internal quality control group established by Servicer that is required to be independent from Servicer's mortgage servicing operations, as set out in Paragraph C.7 of Exhibit D; - x) Judgment means the Consent Judgment (Case 1:13-cv-02025-RMC; Document 12) filed in the above-captioned civil matter on February 26, 2014;

-- xi) Metric means any one of the thirty-four metrics, and Metrics means any two or more of the thirty-four metrics, referenced in Paragraph C.11 of Exhibit D, and specifically described in Exhibit D-1;1 - xii) Monitor means and is a reference to the person appointed under the Judgment to oversee, among other obligations, Servicer's compliance with the Servicing Standards, and the Monitor is Joseph A. Smith, Jr., who will be referred to in this Report in the first person; - xiii) Monitoring Committee means the Monitoring Committee referred to in Paragraph B of Exhibit D; - xiv) Potential Violation has the meaning given to such term in Paragraph E.1 of Exhibit D and a Potential Violation occurs when Servicer exceeds a Threshold Error Rate set for a Metric or otherwise fails a Metric; - xv) Professionals means the Primary Professional Firm, or PPF, which is BDO Consulting, a division of BDO USA, LLP, the Secondary Professional Firm, or SPF, which is Baker Tilly Virchow Krause, LLP, and any other professional persons, together with their respective firms, I engage from time to time to represent or assist me in carrying out my duties under the Judgment; - xvi) Quarterly Report means Servicer's report to me that includes, among other information, the results of the IRG's Compliance Reviews for the calendar quarter reporting period covered by the report, as required by Paragraph D.1 of Exhibit D; - xvii) ResCap Compliance Report refers to any one of the reports I filed with the Court under the ResCap Judgment and ResCap Compliance Reports refers to any two or more of the reports I filed with the Court under the ResCap Judgment;
+- v) Cure Period means the Test Period following satisfactory completion of a CAP, or if a CAP's completion is during a Test Period, the remaining part of that Test Period, as described in Paragraph E.3 of Exhibit D; - vi) Enforcement Terms means the terms and conditions of the Judgment in Exhibit D; - vii) Exhibit or Exhibits means any one or more of the exhibits to the Judgment; - viii) Global CAP means the Global Letter-dating Corrective Action Plan referred to in Section VI of this Compliance Report; - ix) Internal Review Group or IRG means an internal quality control group established by Servicer that is required to be independent from Servicer's mortgage servicing operations, as set out in Paragraph C.7 of Exhibit D; - x) Judgment means the Consent Judgment (Case 1:13-cv-02025-RMC; Document 12) filed in the above-captioned civil matter on February 26, 2014; - xi) Metric means any one of the thirty-four metrics, and Metrics means any two or more of the thirty-four metrics, referenced in Paragraph C.11 of Exhibit D, and specifically described in Exhibit D-1;2 - xii) Monitor means and is a reference to the person appointed under the Judgment to oversee, among other obligations, Servicer's compliance with the Servicing Standards, and the Monitor is Joseph A. Smith, Jr., who will be referred to in this Report in the first person; - xiii) Monitor Report or Report means this Report, and Monitor Reports or Reports is a reference to any two or more reports required under Paragraph D.3 of Exhibit D;

-1 There are thirty-four Metrics.
-Thirty-three of the Metrics are identical to the thirty-three Metrics under the Settlement.
+2 There are thirty-four Metrics.
+Thirty-three of the Metrics are identical to the thirty-three metrics under the Settlement.
 The thirty-fourth Metric is unique to Servicer and tests its compliance with Servicing Standards that obligate Servicer to accept and continue processing pending loan modification requests from a prior servicer and honor loan modification agreements entered into by a prior servicer.